xenon1919/CGPA/README.md

-A Next.js CGPA calculator with Material-UI.
-Features dynamic semester addition/removal, pre-filled credits for CSE students, and a modern UI with tooltips and static elements.
-Calculate your CGPA effortlessly!
+# Next.js CGPA Calculator

+A modern CGPA calculator web app built using Next.js and Material-UI.
+This tool allows students to effortlessly calculate their CGPA by adding/removing semesters dynamically, with pre-filled credits for CSE students.